- Off road parking

 - Broadband / WiFi

-A beautiful stone-built, four storey terraced cottage in a beautiful location overlooking the River Ribble, just a short walk from the market place in the Dales town of Settle.
-With lovely views of the river, this Settle cottage is a real delight, fully renovated and individually styled to provide a first-class holiday home very much in keeping with the long history of the building.
-Thoughtfully developed and designed to accommodate guests in luxurious style, this Settle cottage is really one not to be missed.
-Boasting a warm and cosy sitting room with feature fireplace and welcoming open fire, this Settle cottage also offers a separate dining room, again with cosy open fire, and a modern well-equipped kitchen with access to the rear courtyard, a great place to sit out and enjoy an evening tipple.
+A beautiful stone-built, four storey terraced cottage in a fantastic location overlooking the River Ribble, just a short walk from the market place in the Dales town of Settle.
+With lovely views of the river and across to Pen-y-ghent, this Settle cottage is a real delight.
+Fully renovated and individually styled to provide a first-class holiday home very much in keeping with the long history of the building.
+Thoughtfully developed and designed to accommodate guests in luxurious style, this cottage is really one not to be missed.
+Boasting a warm and cosy sitting room with feature fireplace and welcoming open fire, the cottage also offers a separate dining room, again with cosy open fire, and a modern well-equipped kitchen with access to the rear courtyard, a great place to sit out and enjoy an evening tipple.
 On the first floor, clever use of space has produced a large bathroom and a separate cloakroom both serving two spacious bedrooms.
 The main bedroom features a super king-size bed, period furniture, a feature fire surround and views of Pen-y-ghent; this is a beautiful space, blending elegant furnishings perfectly with the overall style of this beautiful Settle cottage.
 On the second floor a spacious bedroom provides flexible sleeping arrangements.
-The lower ground floor boasts excellent storage and the added bonus of a games room where the family can challenge each other with the various games on offer.
-Outside this Settle cottage there is a grassed park to the front, with benches next to the river, which provides a great spot for relaxing or simply watching the world go by.
-Within walking distance of this Settle cottage are riverside walks, a number of traditional pubs serving fine ales and good food and, of course access to the famous Settle to Carlisle railway line.
+The lower ground floor boasts excellent storage and the added bonus of a games room, where the family can challenge each other to a game of pool, table tennis and darts.
+Outside the cottage there is a grassed park to the front, with benches next to the river, which provides a great spot for relaxing or simply watching the world go by.
+Within easy walking distance there are riverside walks, a number of traditional pubs serving fine ales and good food and, of course, access to the famous Settle to Carlisle railway line.
 The Dales countryside offers wonderful walks and cycle routes, with the famous three peaks of Ingleborough, Whernside and Pen-y-ghent just a stone's throw away, plus Skipton and the Lake District are both just half an hour's drive away.
 A luxury Settle cottage, ideal for a break whatever the time of year.

 Over four floors.
-Three bedrooms: 1 x super king-size double (zip/link, can be twin on request), 1 x 2nd floor king-size double (zip/link, can be 2' 6" twin on request) with sofa bed, 1 x double.
+Three bedrooms: 1 x super king-size double (zip/link, can be twin on request), 1 x double, 1 x 2nd floor king-size double (zip/link, can be 2' 6" twin on request) with single sofa bed.
 Bathroom with bath, separate shower, basin and WC.
 Separate basin and WC.
 Kitchen.
-Dining room (seats 6) with open fire.
+Dining room with open fire.
 Sitting room with open fire.
-Lower ground floor games room with pool table and dart board.
+Lower ground floor games room with multi-use games table with pool and table tennis and dart board.

 Gas central heating with open fires.
 Electric oven, gas hob, microwave, fridge/freezer, washing machine, dishwasher, TV with Freeview, DVD, CD/radio, WiFi, selection of books, games and DVDs.
-Fuel and power inc. in rent, fuel for fires on honesty box basis.
+Fuel, power and starter pack for fires inc. in rent.
+Additional fuel for fires available on an honesty box basis.
 Bed linen and towels inc. in rent.
 Cot and highchair.
-Off road parking for 3 cars in yard opposite cottage, additional roadside parking available.
+Off road parking for 2 cars in yard opposite cottage, additional roadside parking available.
 Storage for bikes etc. in cellar.
 Communal, grassed, riverside park to the front of the property with benches.
 One well-behaved dog welcome.
 Sorry, no smoking.
 Shops and pubs 4 mins walk.
-Note: There are 5 steep steps leading to one of the cottage entrances.
+Note: There are 5 steep steps leading to the cottage’s front entrance, however main access is gained through the level rear yard.

 - Last minute